+Manual.

+Applicant Initials:

-CONSENT TO ELECTRONIC TRANSACTION: Applicant acknowledges that electronic records are being collected, maintained, stored and utilized for the Program and that automated agents have been used to determine identification and eligibility for the Program.
-Applicant consents to the use of electronic records in accordance with the State's security policy and procedure for such records.
-To verify the Applicant's identity and eligibility for the Program, the State requires that certain personal information be provided to the State.
-By accepting the Grant Amount, Applicant authorizes the State to store and use the information provided by Applicant for such purposes, including information from third party reports needed to process your application and Grant Amount.
+collected, maintained, stored and utilized for the Properties of the Program, the Properties of the Pr nt acknowledges that electronic records are being rogram and that automated agents have been used rogram.
+Applicant consents to the use of electronic blicy and procedure for such records.
+To verify the the State requires that certain personal information mount, Applicant authorizes the State to store and h purposes, including information from third party nt Amount.

+Applicant Initials:

 SEVERABILITY/CONSTRUCTION: This Agreement shall be governed and construed in accordance with the laws of the State of Louisiana.
 Any provision of this Agreement found to be prohibited by law or unenforceable will be ineffective only to the extent of such prohibition or unenforceability without invalidating any other part hereof, or any of the other documents referenced herein.
 This Agreement, to the extent possible, will be construed or reformed so as to give validity to all of its provisions.
 Time is of the essence.
 This Agreement is not intended to create, nor shall it be in any way interpreted or construed to create any third-party beneficiary rights in any person not a party hereto except for the United States of America, as set forth herein.
 This Agreement supersedes all oral agreements or statements between the Applicant, and the State, its agents, contractors, and subcontractors.
 No handwritten amendments to this Agreement shall be permitted.

-NOTICE: Applicant must notify the State if any of the information contained in his/her application or this Agreement becomes incomplete or incorrect at any time prior to final disbursement of the Grant Amount and completion of the repair or reconstruction of the Damaged Home.
+Applicant Initials: NOTICE: Applicant must notify the State if any of the information contained in his/her application or this Agreement becomes incomplete or incorrect at any time prior to final disbursement of the Grant Amount and completion of the repair or reconstruction of the Damaged Home.
 To update any information, Applicant must contact his/her case manager.
 LIABILITY/HOLD HARMLESS: Applicant agrees not to hold the State of Louisiana, United States or any other branch or agency of the state or federal government, or any of their contractors or subcontractors liable for any act or failure to act relating to this grant and the work performed on the Damaged Home.
 Applicant understands and agrees that if he/she attempts to take legal action arising from the grant against the State of Louisiana, United States or any other branch or agency of the state or federal government, or any of their contractors or subcontractors, such entity will have the right to recover from Applicant the attorneys' fees and other expenses incurred in connection with such action.
 Applicant further agrees to indemnify and hold harmless the State of Louisiana, United States or any other branch or agency of the state or federal government from all losses, claims, damages, liabilities, and costs whatsoever (including all costs, expenses and reasonable attorney fees incurred in investigating and defending such losses and claims), brought by any person or entity, and caused by, related to, arising or purportedly arising out of, or from the Damaged Home.

-APPEALS: Applicant acknowledges and agrees that he/she has had the opportunity to review and appeal the Grant Amount and all other appealable decisions related to your application, and at the time Applicant executes this Agreement, he/she waives any future right to appeal the determinations of eligibility, award amount, results of all inspections, and funding requirements (including Duplication of Benefits calculation and any escrow requirement).
+Applicant Initials: APPEALS: Applicant acknowledges and agrees that he/she has had the opportunity to review and appeal the Grant Amount and all other appealable decisions related to your application, and at the time Applicant executes this Agreement, he/she waives any future right to appeal the determinations of eligibility, award amount, results of all inspections, and funding requirements (including Duplication of Benefits calculation and any escrow requirement).
 Applicant understands that from and after the date of this Agreement, all decisions by the State or its designee are final non-appealable determinations of benefits under the Program.
+Applicant Initials: